SvenBroeckling/phasesix-rulebook/published/character_en.md

 #### Magic knowledge

+{% if world_book.identifier != "tirakan" %}
+This skill is only available for campaigns containing magic.
+{% endif %}

 Magic knowledge describes the knowledge of the character in magical topics.
 Whenever the knowledge of magical artifacts, spells or other teachings is involved, magic knowledge can be cast.

 Attribute: *Charm*